 When it comes to nachos, I’ve really only ever had the traditional kind.
 You know, the kind with the shredded beef or pork, jack cheese, jalapeños and all that jazz.
-But a couple of weeks ago when I was writing my grocery list and menu for the week, which included a Seahawks Monday Night Football game, I got the idea to make an outside the box version of nachos for our game day snack.
+But sometimes it’s fun to shake things up a bit.
 Enter these Greek Gyro Nachos.

 Next up I had to figure out what kind of meat that I wanted to use.
 Lamb was my first choice.
 Now, I know you can make gyro meat fairly easily, but honestly, I was tired and didn’t want to take the time so I just simply used ground lamb seasoned with onions, garlic and oregano.
 And it totally worked.